eli-bosch/3D-Particle-Simulator/README.md

 ## Features
 - GPU-based particle simulation using OpenGL compute shaders
+- All particles stored in GPU using a Shader Storage Buffer Object (SSBO)
 - Spatial partitioning with uniform grid and cell hashing
+- All spatially partitioned cells are stored in the GPU using SSBO
 - Simple collision handling and particle repulsion
 - Real-time rendering and camera controls (keyboard)
 - SFML-based windowing and input management